We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 Some water bottles have ingenious extra features that may appeal to some users.
-For instance, the Aodor bottle featured in our matrix has a built-in fruit infuser that allows you to integrate fresh fruit with your beverage.
+For example, some bottles have built-in fruit infusers that allows you to integrate fresh fruit with your beverage.

-Insulated water bottles, like the OuterEQ Water Bottle, are designed to keep cold drinks cold and hot drinks hot.
+Insulated water bottles are designed to keep cold drinks cold and hot drinks hot.

 While insulation isn't necessary in a water bottle, it's a nice feature to have, especially if you live in a hot climate.
 After all, who wants a "refreshing" sip of tepid water on a sweltering day?

 A well-insulated water bottle can keep a cold drink chilled for over 24 hours.

 If you plan to sip while exercising, you'll probably want a model with an easy-open mechanism that you can operate with one hand.

 However, if you plan to drink your H2O at home or at your desk, the standard screw top variety should suit you just fine.

 While they're designed for sport or on-the-go use, water bottles that open with the press of a button are also excellent for people with poor grip or a limited range of motion in their hands.

 You needn’t spend a lot to get a quality water bottle.
 Price generally depends on the bottle’s size and material, as well as any extra features it offers.